 From small urban art on transformer boxes to large-scale art murals that span several stories tall, you can find many types of street art all over Sofia.

 Some of my favourite ones are within the city centre.
-Near Serdika Station, there is a large mural of Chup Chups which Salvador Dali designed.
+Near Serdika Station is a large mural of Chup Chups, which Salvador Dali designed.
 Next to it is the Serdika Tulip Mural.
 And The Hug is only a 5-minute walk away.

 There is also a collection of street art which is part of the Urban Creatures 2019 Project.
-The murals are designed and drawn by Bozko, a famous Bulgarian street artist.
+Bozko, a famous Bulgarian street artist, designed and drew the murals.
 He created The Creator and His Battles, Saint George and many graffiti in the northeast end of the city.

 I included the locations for these street arts so you can create your own urban art tour.
-Alternatively, a 2-hour Graffiti walking tour with a tour guide is available if you want to learn more about Sofia’s graffiti culture.
+Alternatively, a 2-hour Graffiti walking tour with a tour guide is available to learn more about Sofia’s graffiti culture.

 13. Try the free mineral spring water from the fountains

 Many water fountains are all over Sofia, especially within the city centre.
-But the most popular ones are the ones next to Sofia History Museum in Serdica.
+But the most popular ones are next to Sofia History Museum in Serdica.

 There are 42 mineral springs with water flowing at 500 litres per second.
 Many locals visit these fountains and fill their water bottles with clean mineral water.
 It is completely free!